maxviazov/Spring-Frameworks-/Downloading-Spring-Artifacts.md

 If for whatever reason you are not using a build system with dependency management capabilities, you can download Spring Framework _distribution zips_ from the Spring repository at <http://repo.spring.io>.
 These distributions contain all source and binary jar files, as well as Javadoc and reference documentation, but _do not_ contain external dependencies!

-To create a distribution with all dependencies locally you can build from source, see [[building a distribution with dependencies]] for details.
+To create a distribution with all dependencies locally you can build from source, see [[Build zip with dependencies]] for details.